 Staycations are in demand now that the world is locked down and the US is the only place open to Americans.
 However, millions of US citizens are figuring out why they love this country – it’s stunning.
 From beaches to mountains to open plains, the United States has everything you could wish for on vacation.

 A US staycation goes one step further by eliminating the stress.
 To begin with, there’s no reason to deal with other travelers at a packed out airport that’s designed to stress you out.
 Also, you have the freedom to go where you want, when you want to, thanks to a car or van.
 And, if sleeping with kids in an RV isn’t appealing, you can pull over and mix things up with a motel room for the evening.
+However, if you really want to enjoy the outdoors, you can use your van as an RV to exhibit your creativeness and mix up your outdoor adventure.

 Essentially, a road trip is a perfect compromise since the variables are easier to control.
 However, you can’t fail to have an incredible time at the Grand Canyon or Central park or Yosemite.